neurologic/Neurobiology-Movement/syllabus.md

 Some of the materials challenge you to interact with and analyze data.
 I ask that you keep a growth mindset and understand that [there is no such thing as a computational person](https://medium.com/the-spike/there-is-no-such-thing-as-a-computational-person-cca658b5c8f9).

 For this course you will read journal papers.
-Students often have two reactions to journal papers:
+As [Mark Humphries lays out in his opinion piece](https://medium.com/the-spike/most-research-i-publish-will-be-wrong-and-im-ok-with-that-3440e795358d), students often have two reactions to journal papers :
 1. I don’t understand a word of this, please can I have my textbook back?
-(Answer: no, because the textbook is wrong).
+(Answer: no, because the textbook is wrong and you need more primary resources to formulate your own ideas.).
-2. it’s published, so it must be true.
+2. It’s published, so it must be true.
 This is nonsense.
 Papers are, in all probability, wrong.
 Do not defer to authority, but be constructively skeptical – ask of a paper basic questions: “do the claims follow from the actual results?”; “What could have been done better?”; “What could be done next?”.
 We need to remember a simple truth: Every paper is an idea – it says “hey look at this, this could be cool”.
-Not “This is The Truth.” ([Excerpt from Mark Humphries](https://medium.com/the-spike/most-research-i-publish-will-be-wrong-and-im-ok-with-that-3440e795358d))
+Not “This is The Truth.”

 :::{epigraph}